XuranMeng/XuranMeng.github.io/_publications/heavytail.md

 ---
-title: Impact of classification difficulty on the weight matrices spectra in Deep Learning and application to early-stopping."
+title: "Impact of classification difficulty on the weight matrices spectra in Deep Learning and application to early-stopping."
 collection: publications
 category: manuscripts
 permalink: /publication/heavytail